 Philosophy is one of the oldest, most respected subjects you can study.
-In recent years, we have had students go off to study PPE at Oxford.
+In recent years, we have had students go off to study Philosophy in London and PPE at Oxford.

 Many current writers, teachers, lawyers, politicians studied Philosophy until at least degree level.
 For example:

 - Ricky Gervais - comedian and actor (studied Philosophy at UCL)

 - David Cameron - politician (studied Philosophy, Politics, Economics at Oxford)

 - Reid Hoffman – founder of LinkedIn (studied Philosophy at Oxford)